gecko984/supervenn/README.md

 sets in flesh.

 ### Author
 This package is created and maintained by Fedor Indukaev.
 This is my first attempt at making a full Python package, so code and structure of the package might be not up to best practices sometimes.
-Any bug reports, comments, recommendations, feature requests, pull requets, code reviews etc are most welcome.
+Any bug reports, comments, recommendations, feature requests, pull requests, code reviews etc are most welcome.
 You can reach me at `my github username at mail by g0ogIe`.